influxdata/influxdb-client-js/influxdb-client-apis.task.authorizationid.md

 ## Task.authorizationID property

-ID of the authorization used when the task communicates with the query engine.
+An authorization ID.
+Specifies the authorization used when the task communicates with the query engine.

+To find an authorization ID, you can use the  to list authorizations.

 <b>Signature:</b>